Loading

 Getting to Te Anau

-For those Kiwis that have never travelled to this part of New Zealand, we recommend you take the step and book a few nights in Te Anau.
+For those Kiwis who have never travelled to this part of New Zealand, we recommend you take the step and book a few nights in Te Anau.
 Only this way will you get a real appreciation for the outstanding beauty our country offers.
 For those overseas travellers, Te Anau and the Fiordland National Park region is a must-do inclusion for your New Zealand itinerary.

-We hope the Te Anau weather turns it on for you so if you know when you want to travel, call the Bella Vista motel today and we’ll help you take care of the rest!
+We hope the Te Anau weather turns it on for you so if you know when you want to travel, call the Bella Vista Te Anau motel today and we’ll help you take care of the rest!

 New Zealand's Best Hot Pools

-Posted by on
+Posted by Bella Vista on

 When these cold temperatures head our way there is nothing quite like soaking our bodies in a heaven sent hot pool.
 Easing away all our aches and pains and taking some time out to relax from our busy lives.